ringrunnermg/Ringcon-Driver/README.md

 Mode 2 - Full controller mode: Tick "Combine JoyCons" and "Ringcon Full RH" then push start.
 In this mode you hold the Ringcon sideways so you can access the buttons and stick on the Joycon with your right hand.
 The Ringcon tilting/rotating still controls the left stick of the virtual x360 controller, the analog stick on the Joycon controls the right analog stick.
 The buttons on the Joycon are usable as well as squat, run and sprint.
 Note: DO NOT USE HEAVY PRESS IN THIS CONFIGURATION.
 I have disabled it as it goes outside Nintendos limits and may damage the Ringcon.
 Be careful.
 You have been warned.

 At any point you can check or uncheck "Run unlocks gyro" which locks the Ringcon gyro (usually used for character movement) unless you are running.
+"Squat slows gyro" is also a useful setting.
+It adds accuracy to the Ringcon motion controls by slowing them down (the more you squat the slower they go) as well as temporarily disabling the "Run unlocks gyro" option.
+This works great for menus in game, simply squat or lift your leg and you can use the menu without jogging/bouncing around.

 # Connecting and Disconnecting the Controllers
  * Hold down the bluetooth button on the controller until the lights start flashing.